-The HORNBACH HOLDING AG Group achieved superb results in the past 2011/2012 financial year, asserted its position in its competitive environment and acquired additional market share.
+HORNBACH-Baumarkt-AG achieved superb results in the past 2011/2012 financial year, asserted its position in its competitive environment and acquired additional market share.
 The Supervisory Board would like to extend its thanks and appreciation to the Board of Management and to all employees, both in Germany and abroad, for their commitment and extremely successful work in the past financial year.

-Neustadt an der Weinstrasse, May 2012
+Bornheim, May 2012